foursquare/twofishes/README.md

 Serving
 =======
-*   ./serve.py -p 8080 /output/dir – Where /output/dir will contain a subdirectory whose name will be the date of the most recent build (for example `2013-02-25-01-08-23.803740`.
+*   ./serve.py -p 8080 /output/dir – Where /output/dir will contain a subdirectory whose name will be the date of the most recent build, for example `2013-02-25-01-08-23.803740`.
 You need to point to this subdirectory or to a folder called `latest` which is created during the build process (in the twofishes directory) and is a symlink to the most recent dated subdirectory.
 *   server should be responding to finagle-thrift on the port specified (8080 by default), and responding to http requests at the next port up: <http://localhost:8081/?query=rego+park+ny> <http://localhost:8081/static/geocoder.html#rego+park>
 *   if you want to run vanilla thrift-rpc (not finagle). use ./sbt "server/run-main com.foursquare.twofishes.GeocodeThriftServer --port 8080 --hfile_basepath ." instead
 NOTE: mongod is not required for serving, only index building.